 This is the most common inherited form of polycystic kidney disease, accounting for about 90% of all PKD cases.
 Autosomal dominant means that if one parent has the disease, there is a 50% chance that the disease will pass to a child, and that both males and females are equally affected.
 These cases usually are diagnosed in adulthood.Usually, at least one parent must have the disease for a child to inherit it.
 In 10% of cases, there may be no family history of PKD.
 These cases are new mutations in a family.
-In very few cases, autosomal dominant PKD occurs spontaneously after conception.
+In very few cases, autosomal dominant PKD occurs suddenly after conception.
 Parents would not be at increased risk to have additional children with PKD.
-But individuals with PKD have a 50/50 chance of passing the gene on to their children.
+But people with PKD have a 50% chance of passing the gene on to their children.

 Autosomal dominant PKD may occur with other conditions including:

 The symptoms of autosomal dominant PKD may look like other conditions or medical problems.
 Always check with your child's healthcare provider for a diagnosis.